lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 visualise the complete dataset and assess the relative separation of different sub-cellular niches, comparing profiles of a few marker clusters is useful to assess how exactly they differ (in terms of peak channels, for example).
-Below, we plot the profile of the mitochondrial and peroxisome markers to highlight the differences in profiles between these two sets of markers along the 6th and 7th channels, as represented above along the 7th PC on the PCA plot.
+On figure [fig:plotDist2], we plot the profile of the mitochondrial and peroxisome markers to highlight the differences in profiles between these two sets of markers along the 6th and 7th channels, as represented above along the 7th PC on the PCA plot on figure [fig:plotmarkers].

 `   `\
 `  `\